-(a) where the student is prevented from study in circumstances which are outside their control though there are good grounds for believing that work could be resumed within a reasonable period (e.g. cases of unforeseeable financial difficulty, physical or mental incapacity, maternity leave, or unexpected domestic crises);

-(b) where it is desirable that a student should give up study for a limited period to undertake some other project, course, or temporary work relevant to their proposed career, which cannot reasonably be deferred;

-(c) where a UK student is studying abroad and their studentship is suspended, or any award received does not cover fee liabilities, or the work is unduly delayed by difficulties in completing such study abroad.

-(d) where appropriate written medical evidence may be required and conditions may be set for readmission to the course.
+- (a) where the student is prevented from study in circumstances which are outside their control though there are good grounds for believing that work could be resumed within a reasonable period (e.g. cases of unforeseeable financial difficulty, physical or mental incapacity, maternity leave, or unexpected domestic crises); - (b) where it is desirable that a student should give up study for a limited period to undertake some other project, course, or temporary work relevant to their proposed career, which cannot reasonably be deferred; - (c) where a UK student is studying abroad and their studentship is suspended, or any award received does not cover fee liabilities, or the work is unduly delayed by difficulties in completing such study abroad. - (d) where appropriate written medical evidence may be required and conditions may be set for readmission to the course.

-Prior to returning from a period of suspension, students are required to complete a GSO.17a and submit it to the Graduate Studies Administrator.
 At the end of a period of suspension, students must confirm to the Graduate Studies Office whether or not they intend to return to study.
+If they wish to return to study, students are required to complete a GSO.17a form in advance of their return.

-Please note that given the nature of the MSt and MPhil programmes, where suspension is sought students are generally expected to return at the equivalent point of the following academic year.
+Please note that given the nature of the MSt and MPhil programmes, where suspension is sought, students are generally expected to return at the equivalent point of the following academic year.